Skip to content

 The read-only pattern (Read, Grep, Glob) is a useful baseline for any command that only needs to inspect code.
 Add Bash access only for specific, named subcommands.

 By default, Claude can invoke any skill automatically when it judges the skill relevant.
-For commands with side effects — even if their allowed-tools list is conservative — you may want Claude to require explicit invocation.
+For commands with side effects — even when their allowed-tools list is small — you may want to require explicit invocation.
 Set disable-model-invocation: true:

 ---